Murder of Jessica Heeringa: Rebekah Bletsch Law

 On March 9, 2018, the Michigan House of Representatives passed a bill that will require convicted defendants to listen to victims' impact statements at sentencing, which was inspired by Willis's refusal to do so after the Bletsch trial.
 It was passed by the Michigan Senate on May 10, 2018.
 Michigan Governor Rick Snyder signed it into law on May 24, 2018.
 It is officially known as the "Rebekah Bletsch Law."

 Other charges

-Willis is also charged with the attempted kidnapping of an unnamed 16-year-old girl in Laketon Township on April 16, 2016.
+Willis is also charged with the attempted kidnapping of a (not publicly identified) 16-year-old girl in Laketon Township on April 16, 2016.
 She became lost after leaving a party, and Willis approached her in his van with an offer to let her use his phone.
 He insisted that she get in the car to use the phone.
 Once inside the car, he locked all of the doors and produced a gun, but she managed to escape with minor injuries after she said she couldn't breathe and convinced him to open her window.

 Willis was charged with production and possession of child pornography after police found videos of two nude girls who were 14 at the time on his computer.
 He lived next door to the girls in March 2011 in Fruitland Township and recorded them without their knowledge while they used his bathroom.